seq-lang/seq/docs/sphinx/tutorial/tutorial.rst

     dna |> kmers(1, k=5) ||> f

-Internally, the Seq compiler uses `Tapir <http://cilk.mit.edu/tapir/>`_ with an OpenMP task backend to generate code for parallel pipelines.
+Internally, the Seq compiler uses an OpenMP task backend to generate code for parallel pipelines.
 Logically, parallel pipe operators are similar to parallel-for loops: the portion of the pipeline after the parallel pipe is outlined into a new function that is called by the OpenMP runtime task spawning routines (as in ``#pragma omp task`` in C++), and a synchronization point (``#pragma omp taskwait``) is added after the outlined segment.
 Lastly, the entire program is implicitly placed in an OpenMP parallel region (``#pragma omp parallel``) that is guarded by a "single" directive (``#pragma omp single``) so that the serial portions are still executed by one thread (this is required by OpenMP as tasks must be bound to an enclosing parallel region).

 Type extensions
 ^^^^^^^^^^^^^^^